elgatosf/streamdeck-javascript-sdk/css/README.md

 #### File Selector

 To add a file-selector to the PI, you can add a type of `file` and a class `sdpi-item-value` to the HTML.
-The integrated file-selector, unfortunately, returns a 'fakepath' as its value (and shows it in the label).
+The integrated file-selector, returns a 'fakepath' as its value (and shows it in the label).
 You will need to write your own code for reading the contents of the file.

 ![File Selector](<./docs/image (5).png>)